taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka fondles a corner of their outfit, face sad but also proud as they fondly scratch Iri above its eye ridges.

-Asoka: **"Yeah...the Biononymous don't believe in invasive modification of our bodies, so we had to find another way.
-My Haven was the first to have people pair-bonded with mechapets, and this cuttlefish cloth is new too...I'm so glad our Vovós found a way to work together, even after The Burning!"**
+Asoka: **"Yeah...the Biononymous don't believe in invasive mods of our bodies, so we had to find another way.
+My Haven was the first to pair-bond people with mechapets, and cuttlefish cloth is new for us too...I'm so glad our Vovós found a way to work together, before *and* after The Burning!"**

 Min reverently touches the cloth near Asoka's hand.

-Min: **"So cool..."**
+Min: **"So cool that it's also controlled by nervous system activity..."**

-Asoka: **"Hey Min...why do you wanna go up into Orbit so badly?
+Asoka: **"Hey Min...why do you wanna go up into Orbit so bad?
 They don't have any trees or sky up there..."**

 Min looks eagerly back up at the sky.

-Min: **"I mean...it *is* the sky up there...and it's the only place you can feel zero-G, or see the Earth as a big blue ball..."**
+Min: **"I mean...it *is* the sky up there...and the only place you can feel zero-G, or see the Earth as a big blue ball..."**

 Min looks back at Asoka, grinning widely.

 Min: **"And I hate saying no to a challenge...if you could hide on a *military sub*, right under the Peacekeeper's noses...then for sure I can find a way to join the ISE Corps!!"**

-Asoka: **"Is this the Orbiter school?"**
+Asoka: **"The ISE Corps is the fancy Orbiter school?"**

-Min: **"Yeah, but not just any school.
+Min: **"Yeah!
 If you graduate top ten, you get a free ride to Space Uni!
 And usually only Orbiters have the cred for it...but last year they announced the 'Space Asylum Program', a scholarship just for Earthers!"**

 ### Page 12